Restrictions on Post-Government Employment

 Lifetime Restriction [18 U.S.C. § 207(a)(1)]

-If you participated personally and substantially in any particular matter (grants, contracts, licenses, permits, applications, litigation, etc.), involving specific parties, you may never communicate with the intent to influence on behalf of any non-Federal entity, to any Federal department, agency, or court regarding the lifetime of that same particular matter.
+If you participated personally and substantially in any particular matter (grants, contracts, licenses, permits, applications, litigation, etc.), involving specific parties, you may never communicate with the intent to influence on behalf of any non-Federal entity, to any Federal department, agency, or court regarding that same particular matter.

 Two-Year Restriction [18 U.S.C. § 207(a)(2)]